Coding with Dataiku#

 Enhanced Customization and Flexibility#

-Coders can create custom code recipes using Python, R, and SQL.
+You can create custom code recipes using Python, R, and SQL.
 Custom recipes can offer alternatives to existing data transformations, algorithms, and execution contexts.
 You’re not limited to Dataiku’s standard offerings.
 You can build any logic required to meet your needs.

-Advanced usage of Generative AI#
+Advanced usage of Generative AI and Agents#

 Advanced Machine Learning#